getify/You-Dont-Know-JS/async & performance/ch1.md

 We'd normally expect to see the `a` object be snapshotted at the exact moment of the `console.log(..)` statement, printing something like `{ index: 1 }`, such that in the next statment when `a.index++` happens, it's modifying something different than, or just strictly after, the output of `a`.

-Most of the time, the above code will probably produce an object representation in your developer tools' console that's what you'd expect.
+Most of the time, the preceding code will probably produce an object representation in your developer tools' console that's what you'd expect.
 But it's possible this same code could run in a situation where the browser felt it needed to defer the console I/O to the background, in which case it's *possible* that by the time the object is represented in the browser console, the `a.index++` has already happened, and it shows `{ index: 2 }`.

 It's a moving target under what conditions exactly `console` I/O will be deferred, or even whether it will be observable.
 Just be aware of this possible asynchronicity in I/O in case you ever run into issues in debugging where objects have been modified *after* a `console.log(..)` statement and yet you see the unexpected modifications show up.